city

 Painting a Limestone Fireplace Surround

-Wash the fireplace surface using soapy water made using a trisodium phosphate-based cleaner (TSP).
-TSP works to remove dirt and grease easily.
-You can scrub the limestone surface with a stiff brush to remove loose materials.
-Start washing from the top of the wall and then work your way down.
-Make sure to use gloves when washing with TSP as well.
+1. Clean the fireplace: Wash the fireplace surface using a trisodium phosphate-based cleaner (TSP) — works best to remove dirt and soot easily.
+Scrub the limestone surface with a stiff brush to remove loose materials.
+Start cleaning the limestone fireplace from the top of the wall and then work your way down.

 Painting Limestone Floors